dataprofessor/bored-api-app/README.md

-# Bored-API app
+# Bored API app

-The Bored-API app demonstrates the usage of APIs from within a Streamlit app.
+The Bored API app demonstrates the usage of APIs from within a Streamlit app.

 ## Demo app